About This Page

 We all have bad days, we feel a bit down every so often or get overwhelmed by life, especially when we are rushed off our feet, but that is normal.
 Everyone has negative thoughts or is unhappy at times and if it only happens occasionally then chances are you are not suffering from depression.

-But as anyone living with clinical depression will tell you, it is not an occasional bad day, it is a debilitating condition, and without appropriate treatment, it is a struggle to just get through the day, let alone function normally.
+But as anyone living with clinical depression will tell you, it is not an occasional bad day, it is a debilitating condition, and without appropriate treatment, it can be hard to function normally throughout the day.

-Depression is a term that is bandied about loosely by many people and is used to describe anything from minor occurrences of sadness to far more serious and persistent despair.
+Depression is a term that is often used loosely by many people to describe anything from minor occurrences of sadness to far more serious and persistent despair.

 Clinical depression (also known as major depression or major depressive disorder), however, is a severe and life-altering condition.
-One definition describes it as ‘a mental health disorder characterised by a persistently depressed mood or loss of interest in activities, causing significant impairment of daily life’.
+The mental health charity Mind describes depression:

 The symptoms of depression are many and varied, but it is often accompanied by low self-esteem and a lack of interest in personal hygiene.
 People suffering from depression tend not to eat or sleep well and don’t take good care of their health.